SfsDeveloper/BatchSSharingPro/README.md

 - -event option <br>
 This is an option to synchronize with *"SSharing Pro"*. <br>
-After creating an Event named "xxx" and a Mutex named "xxx_2", run *"SSharing Pro"* with the option "-event xxx".
-After that, waiting for Event will tell you when *"SSharing Pro"* started processing, and then waiting for Mutex will tell you when *"SSharing Pro"* finished processing. <br>
-`SSharing.ps1` doesn't finish processing until Mutex is complete.
+`SSharing.ps1` doesn't finish processing until Mutex is complete.<br>
 You can freely specify the name of the Event other than "xxx".
+ 1. Creating an Event named "xxx".<br>
+ 1. Creating a Mutex named "xxx_2".<br>
+ 1. Run *"SSharing Pro"* with the option "-event xxx".<br>
+ 1. Waiting for Event.<br>
+ 1. Waiting for Mutex.<br>

 # How to use "SSharing.ps1"
 If you want to share `_ReadMe.txt`, enter the following at the command line: